nickali/checklists/WordPress-Checklist.md

 ### Best Practices

-- **Update Files** - Set auto-update for core, themes, and plugins or create monthly or quarter plan to test and roll out updates, especially if custom functionality was built for the website.
+- **Update Files** - Set auto-update for core, themes, and plugins or create monthly or quarterly plan to test and roll out updates, especially if custom functionality was built for the website.
 - **Documentation** - Compile website, webhost, S/FTP, and social logins, along with expiration dates on third-party services, SSL, stock photography, etc, and share with appropriate individuals.
 - **Error Logs** - Check web server logs for PHP errors on a regularly scheduled basis.
 - **Version Control** - Transfer ownership of repository to client if necessary.